 Also of interest is that Clifton has more people living here who work in computers and math than 95% of the places in the US.

-Clifton is a very ethnically-diverse city.
+Clifton is an extremely ethnically-diverse city.
 The people who call Clifton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clifton residents report their race to be White, followed by Asian.
 Clifton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.68% of the city’s residents.
-Important ancestries of people in Clifton include Polish, Irish, German, and English.
+People of Hispanic or Latino origin account for 35.39% of the city’s residents.
+Important ancestries of people in Clifton include Polish, Irish, German, and Palestinian.

 The most common language spoken in Clifton is English.
 Other important languages spoken here include Spanish and Arabic.